Who are we?

 We use your personal data to match your skills, experience and education with a potential employer.
 We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client in search of personnel.
 If you are chosen by the client and go through to the next stage we will then be collecting more information from you at the interview stage and onwards in that manner.

-We will never share your personal data without obtaining your permission beforehand.
+We will not share your personal data without informing you.

 If you are receiving coaching from us, we use your personal data in order to understand more about you and to assist you with understanding your skills and areas for improvement or future opportunities and options.